Mornor/CarND-Vehicle-Detection/README.md

 ### Step details

-* Apply a color transform from RGB to YCrCb to the image. <br>
+* Apply a color transform from RGB to YUV to the image. <br>
 To decide which color space I was going to use, I run the trained classifier on the same image with different color space: <br>
   * RGB color space
 ![RGB_color_space](./output_images/Detection_RGB_all_hog_channels.png)